Yahya al-Bahrumi: Move to Syria for jihad

-Al-Bahrumi returned to Syria "without saying goodbye or waving", while his wife and children recovered and settled in Texas with his parents.
-His wife later said that she and the children had been tricked into entering Syria, and that she had telephoned her mother-in-law as soon as possible and asked her to contact the US FBI, who later told her that she would not be charged with joining an extremist organisation if she returned to the US.
-She never saw John again, and heard that he had remarried, and later that he had been killed.
+Al-Bahrumi returned to Syria "without saying goodbye or waving", while Joya and his children recovered and settled in Texas with his parents.
+Joya later said that she and the children had been tricked into entering Syria, and that she had telephoned her mother-in-law as soon as possible and asked her to contact the Federal Bureau of Investigation (FBI), who later told her that she would not be charged with joining an extremist organisation if she returned to the United States.
+She never saw Al-Bahrumi again, and heard that he had remarried, and later that he had been killed.
 She said that she had married as the only way to get away from her "dysfunctional" religiously conservative family, realised later that she was in an abusive marriage, and later worked with the counter-extremism group, Faith Matters.
-Tania divorced Al-Bahrumi in February 2015, she renounced jihadism, and as of 2017 attended a Unitarian church.
+Joya divorced Al-Bahrumi in February 2015, she renounced jihadism, and as of 2017 attended a Unitarian church.
 She stopped hearing from Al-Bahrumi in early 2017.

-Meanwhile Al-Bahrumi, though not yet in ISIS territory, trained as a soldier for several months and tweeted and wrote in favor of the group.
+Meanwhile Al-Bahrumi, though not yet in IS territory, trained as a soldier for several months and tweeted and wrote in favor of the group.
 He married a Syrian woman.
-They had a daughter about a year after Tania left Syria, and another some time later.
+They had a daughter about a year after Joya left Syria, and another some time later.

-In April 2014 he was seriously injured by shrapnel from a mortar and had to cross the Turkish border again to receive medical treatment.
-Returning to Syria to convalesce, he began "pestering" the leaders of what was then the Islamic State of Iraq and al-Sham (ISIS) to declare a caliphate.
+In April 2014, he was seriously injured by shrapnel from a mortar and had to cross the Turkish border again to receive medical treatment.
+Returning to Syria to convalesce, he began "pestering" the leaders of what was then the Islamic State of Iraq and the Levant (ISIL) to declare a caliphate.
 After the caliphate was declared on 29 June 2014, he pledged his allegiance, but was captured by forces aligned with the Free Syrian Army before he could make his way to Islamic State territory.
-He was eventually released and finally made it to Raqqah in August 2015.
-There he served as "the Islamic State's leading producer of high-end English language propaganda and ... a prolific author" for the magazine Dabiq, writing articles with titles such as "Kill the Imams of Kufr [Disbelief] in the West" (referring to Suhaib Webb, Nihad Awad, Hamza Yusuf and others).
+He was eventually released and finally made it to Raqqa in August 2015.
+There, he served as "the Islamic State's leading producer of high-end English language propaganda and ... a prolific author" for the magazine Dabiq, writing articles with titles such as "Kill the Imams of Kufr [Disbelief] in the West" (referring to Suhaib Webb, Nihad Awad, Hamza Yusuf and others).